SHEET MUSIC: The most accurate transcriptions of GERSHWIN by Steve Law

 That Certain Feeling 1926 (A Steve Law)

-(There are actually a couple of chord voicing corrections I’ve made to the Strike Up the Band since this video was made some years ago!
+(I have since made a couple of corrections to chord voicings in Strike Up the Band and made changes to I Got Rhythm since seeing a new camera angle of Gershwin playing.
 Also note that at the end of Some to Watch Over Me I purposely play the last playing of the tune in 3rds like in other version.
 In Gershwin’s piano improvisation he does not bother with that line.)